 Aggravated drug possession is known to be the possession of a controlled substance such as heroin, cocaine, and meth.
 The aggravated portion of the charge refers to the seriousness of the drug.

 Would you like to schedule an appointment for us to help you with your drug charges?
 Our friendly operators at Ammediate Bail Bonds are available now at (321) 631-2663.
-Discover more about the assistance available for your drug charges in Cocoa and Palm Bay, FL today!
+Discover more about the assistance available for your drug charges in Cocoa, FL today!